practicusai/docs/docs/tutorial/data-prep-intro.md

 - Hit Ctrl (or Cmd) + up arrow to sort descending
 - Hit Ctrl (or Cmd) + right arrow to move the column next to _RAD_

-You can view the columns we are working on listed together like the below
+You can view the columns we are working on listed together, like the below

 ![](img/data-prep-intro/filter-adv-2.png)

 ## Viewing and updating Steps

-You can make mistakes while manipulating data and it is possible to fix these without starting from scratch.
+You can make mistakes while manipulating data, and it is possible to fix these without starting from scratch.

 - Click on _Steps_ button